 63% of property buyers made at least one offer on a property without paying a visit to the site first, and the trend seems likely to continue.
 This just goes on to show that proptech will soon revolutionize the industry and if you want to grow with the changing real estate landscape, you need to arm yourself with marketing tools that will make your business future-ready.

-Now real estate marketing tools span various different sectors, so we’ve segregated them based on the function they perform.
+Real estate marketing tools span various different sectors, so we’ve segregated them based on the function they perform.
 Like the sound of that?
 Alright then, let’s get down to business.

 Following are the categories of tools we’ll talk about:

 G. Graphic Design Tools

 H. Stock Media Tools

 I. Marketing and Advertising Tools

 J. Freelance Hiring Tools

 L. Project Management Tools

 Virtual tours are becoming the norm when it comes to showcasing real estate to potential clients.
 Especially with the onset of the pandemic, these became the preferred method of viewing properties, leading to a rise in the number of virtual tour tools in the market.
 Here are a few you can use to let your potential clients view properties online:

 HomeRover is a virtual touring tool and has apps for both Android and iOS.
 You can show your clients a property in real-time if you’re at the location, or schedule a virtual viewing for multiple interest parties at once.
 It also reminds them automatically when the tour time arrives.